All right, our two Sean Hannity show, 800-941-Sean.

 He says, well, sources panic at times.

-That's the opposite of what happened.
+That's the opposite of what happens.

-The source would want to prove the credibility of its source.
+The source would want to prove the credibility of its source because Steele comes off as a complete amateur.

 But one of the overriding things that's such a disgrace here is there's zero accountability from the media.

-You have been saying since day one, Steele had no credibility, there's no basis for this dossier.
+You have been saying since day one, Steele had no credibility.

-It paralyzed the country for years, and now they're starting to ask questions and have to acknowledge because the IG, the FBI, Mueller, all who had great incentive to show that uh the Steele dossier was true, have all rejected it categorically.
+And now they're starting to ask questions and have to acknowledge because the IG, the FBI, Mueller, all who had great incentive to show that the Steele dossier was true, have all rejected it categorically.

-I mean there were actual referrals for the very crimes that people like Roger Stone were accused of, Jordan.
+I mean, there were actual referrals for the very crimes that people like Roger Stone were accused of, Jordan.

-Uh that there were those very same referrals for top echelon within the FBI.
+There were those very same referrals for top echelon within the FBI.

 Nothing happened.